vladdez/rainfall/Resources/method.md

 #4
 - attack: format string exploitation
-- binary behavior: fgets argument and send it to printf, if global argument = 16930116 run the shell
+- binary behaviour: fgets argument and send it to printf, if global argument = 16930116 run the shell
 - targeted functions: n, p and main
 - vulnerability in p: printf() without argument (Bugs section in printf man)
-- defense: fget
+- defence: fget

 Method:
 - do stack leakage